 My family ranks education highly when determining where to invest our time and resources.
 Serving on the board of Elgin Academy gives me the opportunity to leverage my strengths in entrepreneurship, technology, innovation, and general problem solving to serve the school's unique mission and help to ensure its long-term success.

 - Richard Milone

-Bill and his wife Lanette are parents of three children, Ariel, Will '23, and Quinn '25.
+Bill is the parent of Will '23, and Quinn '25.
 Bill is himself an independent school graduate of The Pembroke Hill School in Kansas City, Missouri.
 He went on to receive a B.A. in Computer Science from Trinity College.
-Bill is currently the Executive Vice-President of Strategic Consulting for Evora IT Solutions, Inc. The 2019-20 school year is his fourth as an Elgin Academy Trustee.
-Bill is currently the Treasurer of the Board as well as the current Chair of the Finance and Facilities Committee and a member of the Audit Committee.
+Bill is currently the Executive Vice-President of Strategic Consulting for Evora IT Solutions, Inc. Bill is currently the Treasurer of the Board as well as the current Chair of the Finance and Facilities Committee and a member of the Audit Committee.
 He has also served as a past Secretary of the Board of Trustees.

 An education is one of the most valuable contributions a person can make to a child's life.
 Serving on the board of EA is important to me to help the Academy provide the best educational experiences possible to all of our students now and in the future.